 The iamart name has a double meaning.
-The latin “iam” word means now, by now, immediately, which reflect to the modern and quick production technology.
+The Latin “iam” word means now, by now, immediately, which reflect the modern and quick production technology.
 The “art” word speaks for itself.
 The 2nd meaning is “I am art”, of course.

-They will have workshops before Christmas in November and December, when you can make your Christmas tree patterned cement tile.
-Be sure to book your appointment in time, because only 4 people can attend on a workshop.
+They will have workshops before Christmas in November and December when you can make your Christmas tree patterned cement tile.
+Be sure to book your appointment in time, because only 4 people can attend a workshop.

 Address: 1211 Budapest (Csepel), Varrógépgyár utca 5.